janerahmy/handbook/5-resources.md

 - [Culture Eats Strategy for Breakfast](https://techcrunch.com/2014/04/12/culture-eats-strategy-for-breakfast/)
 - [Company culture tips from Netflix, Zappos, Atlassian](https://venturebeat.com/2016/01/17/company-culture-tips-from-netflix-zappos-atlassian/)
 - [Making Culture a Tangible Metric](http://blog.ycombinator.com/making-culture-a-tangible-metric/)
+- [The A to Z Guide to Culture Decks] (http://futureofwork.nobl.io/future-of-work/the-a-to-z-guide-to-team-handbooks)
+- [6 Things to Do When Your Team Grows to 60 People] (http://futureofwork.nobl.io/future-of-work//6-things-to-do-when-your-team-grows-to-60-people)